PacktPublishing/Kotlin-Tips-Tricks-and-Techniques/README.md

 ### Technical Requirements
 For successful completion of this course, students will require the computer systems with at least the following:<br/>

+Basic Hardware Requirements
-OS: Microsoft Windows 10/8/7/Vista/2003/XP or macOS 10.8.3 or higher
+•	OS: Microsoft Windows 10/8/7/Vista/2003/XP or macOS 10.8.3 or higher

-Processor: Intel Core i5 or equivalent
+•	Processor: Intel Core i5 or equivalent

-Memory: 8 GB RAM
+•	Memory: 8 GB RAM

-Storage: 35 GB available space

-Recommended Hardware Requirements

-For an optimal experience with hands-on labs and other practical activities, we recommend the following configuration:

-OS: Microsoft Windows 10/8/7/Vista/2003/XP or macOS 10.8.3 or higher

-Processor: Intel Core i7 or equivalent

-Memory:16 GB RAM

-Storage: 35 GB available space
+•	Storage: 35 GB available space

 Software Requirements

-Operating system: Windows, Mac or Linux
+•	Operating system: Windows, Mac or Linux

-Browser: Chrome or Firefox
+•	Browser: Chrome or Firefox

-Intellij IDEA Community Edition - https://www.jetbrains.com/idea/download/
+•	Intellij IDEA Community Edition - https://www.jetbrains.com/idea/download/

-Android SDK (This can be installed from Intellij IDEA when creating an Android project)
+•	Android SDK (This can be installed from Intellij IDEA when creating an Android project